 CEOs who encourage employees to take care of their mental and physical health will have the most engaged and loyal workforce.

-6. What emerging trend will have the most disruptive force, and how can we best prepare for it?
+6. What emerging trend will have the most disruptive force, and how can we build effective strategy?

 Although the pace and direction of change varies across different industries, CEOs must always “aim high” down the road and anticipate which trends, technological developments and other disruptive factors will influence their business.